nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/load-balancer.md

 sudo service nginx restart
 ```

-Either take a look at the site in your web browser, or use a command line option like curl or wget, specifying the virtual host name you created above, and you should see that you are request is proxied through to the Sync Gateway, but your traffic is going over port 80:
+Take a look at the site in your web browser (or use a command line option like curl or wget), specifying the virtual host name you created above, and you should see that your request is proxied through to the Sync Gateway, but your traffic is going over port 80:

 ```bash
 curl http://myservice.example.org/
 {“couchdb”:”Welcome”,”vendor”:{“name”:”Couchbase Sync Gateway”,”version”:1},”version”:”Couchbase Sync Gateway/1.0.3(81;fa9a6e7)”}
 ```

-If you access your server using its IP address (so that no Host name is passed).
+If you access your server using its IP address, e.g. `http://127.0.0.1/(so that no `Host:` header is sent), you should see the standard `Welcome to nginx!` page.

 ```bash
 http://127.0.0.1/